Displaced Syrians look for way out of a Lebanon in conflict | DW | 08.09.2020

 Economic meltdown, protests and the devastating explosion in the heart of Lebanon's capital in August: Many Syrian refugees in Beirut are deeply worried.
-To finally get out of Beirut — that is their most fervent wish.
+Their most fervent wish finally get out of the country.

 The family comes from a small village in northeastern Syria.
-At the age of 14, he made the dangerous journey to Lebanon to escape the war and displacement.
+At the age of 14, Mohammad made the dangerous journey to Lebanon to escape the war.
 When he reached the border after several days on the road, he was kidnapped and held in a basement.
 Either you pay or you die, the kidnappers told him.
-In the end he made it, at least to Beirut.
-The family has been in Beirut ever since, without legal residence status and in constant fear of being harassed or sent back to Syria.
-Authorities have arrested and questioned him several times over the years; once he was imprisoned.
+In the end, he made it to Beirut.
+Without legal residence status, he lives in in constant fear of being detained or deported.
+Authorities have questioned him several times over the years; once he was imprisoned.

 Read more: After blast, Lebanon's young helping the country's most desperate

-Mohammad and his family are a few of the estimated 1.5 million displaced Syrians in Lebanon, which hosts more refugees per capita than any other country.
+Mohammad and his family are a few of the estimated 1.5 million displaced Syrians in Lebanon, which, with a total population of about 6 million people, hosts more refugees per capita than any other country.
 The situation for displaced people in Lebanon was precarious even before the devastating explosion in Beirut in August — since the beginning of the economic meltdown in late 2019, the currency, the lira, has tanked, businesses have shut down, and thousands of people have lost their jobs.
 As poverty grows and protests against corrupt politicians and authorities continue, finding official resources to assist displaced people is less of a priority.

 Lebanon has practically no resources to help displaced people, according to the UN Refugee Agency (UNHCR).
-More than 75% of refugees in the country live in extreme poverty at this point, said Dalal Harb of the Beirut branch of the UNHCR.
+More than 75% of refugees in the country live in extreme poverty at this point, said Dalal Harb, the spokeswoman for the UNHCR's Beirut branch.
 "The biggest challenge for refugees at the moment is simply to survive," she said.

 Read more: 'No sign of life' under Beirut blast rubble, say rescue workers